Merck/AlgebraicAgents.jl/docs/src/sketches/agents/agents.md

 to_collect = [(:status, f) for f in (infected, recovered, length)]
 ````

-We wrap the model as an algebraic agent:
+We wrap the model as an agent:

 ````@example agents
 m = ABMAgent("sir_model", abm; agent_step!, tspan=(0., 100.), adata=to_collect)